Diyckstra/terraform-provider-deyckstra/website/docs/d/eip.md

 * `private_ip` - The private IP address associated with the Elastic IP address.
 * `public_ip` - Public IP address of Elastic IP.
 * `public_ipv4_pool` - The ID of an address pool.
-* `tags` - Key-value map of tags associated with Elastic IP.
+* `tags` - Map of tags assigned to the Elastic IP.

 ### Unsupported attributes